 - ½ large onion sliced thinly

-- 6 oz button or cremini mushrooms cut bite sized
+- 6 oz button or cremini mushrooms cut into fourths or sliced thin

 - 1 can beef stock 1 ¾ cup